- Aug. 2, 2024

 Performance

-Since the frontends operate independently from the backend systems, their performance can be optimized much more effectively.
+Since the frontends operate independently of the backend systems, their performance can be optimized more effectively.
 This has a direct influence on conversion rates and SEO.

 Making Marketing Independent from IT